Pratyush-Avi/Python-Mini-Games/README.md

 I have use Python and visual studio to create games with progressively increased difficulty.
 In this game I will be able to fully design operational game including creation of objects and positioning of custom pictures and other components on the gameplay.

-This course covers the following Python topics:
+This variety of games covers the following Python libraries and packages such as animating game objects as tkinter,

-Animating game objects

 Implementing loops and classes